nodejs/node/doc/api/os.md

 The `os.homedir()` method returns the home directory of the current user as a string.

+**POSIX**:
+Will use the `$HOME` environment variable if defined.
+Otherwise, it will use the [effective UID][EUID] to look up the user's home directory.

+**Windows**:
+Will use the `USERPROFILE` environment variable if defined.
+Otherwise it will be the path to the profile directory of the current user.

 ## os.hostname()
 <!-- YAML
 added: v0.3.3